firecow/gitlab-ci-local/README.md

 ### Macos

-Download and put binary in `/usr/local/bin`
+Download and put binary in `/usr/local/bin`.

+Make sure you have bash > 4.x installed `brew install bash`

 ```bash
 sudo su # must be installed as root, if placed in /usr/local/bin/